 The CMA reports usually contain:

-Active listings for your area with a similar home; age of construction, number of beds, baths, and square footage.
+- Active listings for your area with a similar home; the age of construction, number of beds, baths, and square footage.

 - Sold listings are homes sold within the last three months, plus pending sales that are likely to close by the time your home is sold.

 - Off-Market or expired listings.
 These are properties that were taken off the market for any reason.